 Quarterly operating expenses were $670,000, up 19% from a year before.
 The bank primarily attributed that rise to its hiring surge and related personnel and occupancy costs.

 Executive Vice President and Chief Financial Officer Camille Kazarian noted net income was up $300,000 from the quarter that ended in December and was within 1% of the planned projections.

 Loans, assets and deposits ultimately did increase over from a year before.

 Total assets at the end of March were $626.3 million, compared with $577.0 million a year before, an increase of 9%.
 During the same period, net loans jumped 12% to $510.0 million, and total deposits 10% to $555.3 million.

-And the board of directors for the Santa Rosa-based bank declared a 12 cent-per-share quarterly dividend, to be paid on Feb.
-26 to shareholders of record on Feb.
-19.
+The bank board declared a 12 cent-per-share quarterly dividend, to be paid May 24 to shareholders of record on May 17.